Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 About Savonnerie des Diligences

-Based on Quebec, Savonnerie des Diligences is a totally vegan soapery and skincare company has been working toward providing sustainable, zero waste personal care since 2005!
+Based on Quebec, Savonnerie des Diligences is a soapery and skincare company has been working toward providing sustainable, zero waste personal care since 2005!
 Way before zero waste started properly trending.

 The brand was founded by Marie-Eve Lejour as a humble means of making eczema-soothing products for her child, she grew it from a solo operation to a family endeavor to a fully staffed company.

-All products are natural, biodegradable and water safe, palm-oil free, cruelty-free, and vegan.
-While not actually certified, most are also non-GMO and organic.
+All products are natural, biodegradable and water safe, palm-oil free and cruelty-free.
+While not actually certified, most ingredients are also non-GMO and organic.

 They deal strictly in solid soaps because liquid soaps can require unnatural stabilizers and encourage the use of plastic bottles industry-wide.
 We agree, liquid is a very tough state to get around, sustainably speaking.

-Many of their products are vegan however they do use ethically sourced beeswax from a reputable local supplier.
+Many of their products are vegan (including their dish soap) however for some products, they do use ethically sourced beeswax from a reputable local supplier.
 Savonnerie des Diligences try to work with suppliers who have the same values as they do which in short are: rigor, consistency, diligence, transparency, effervescence and pleasure at work.

 Their Shea butter is sourced from a fairtrade women-run business in Mali.